ArduPilot/ardupilot_wiki/plane/source/docs/miniTalon-build.rst

 FPV Equipment
 =============

 Choices for FPV cameras and transmitters are numerous and increase daily.
-Be sure that both camera and video transmitter can operate at 9V, since the MatekF405-Wing flight controller provides this supply for video.
-Optionally, the video supply can be changed from 9V to 12V via a solder jumper on the back of the flight controller.
+Be sure that both camera and video transmitter can operate at 9V, since the MatekF405-Wing autopilot provides this supply for video.
+Optionally, the video supply can be changed from 9V to 12V via a solder jumper on the back of the autopilot.

 For long range operation, the video transmitter should operate on 1.2Ghz or 1.3Ghz .
 For distances of 2Km or less, 5.8GHz transmission is usually used.